It’s nearly 8 weeks into a new year (School Year

 dull roar.
 In fact, the school is having trouble keeping teachers as they

-struggle to maintain attendance above 90%, improve assessment test scores and
+struggle to maintain attendance better than 90%, improve assessment test scores and

 stay competitive for enrollment.